-Filling the top floors of the Cesar Pelli–designed Nihonbashi Mitsui Tower, the Mandarin Oriental explores the themes of woods and water.
-It’s designed as a single large, living tree.
-The entrance at the base of the tower represents the base of the tree, with rock-clinging, glassy sheets of water suggesting waterfalls that cascade from the mountains to nourish the roots, while the walls of the elevator wall resemble the inner rings of a tree trunk.
-The top floor, the tree’s canopy, evokes an image of treetops, with fabrics, carpets, and floors suggesting leaves and branches, creating the feeling of a forest canopy.
-Wood and water motifs recur in wallpapers, upholstery, drapery, cushion covers, and more throughout the hotel.
-Some rooms even have sofas upholstered in a patrinia flower motif inlaid into the sofa fabric and also feature large bay windows, and a choice of bamboo or carpeted and walnut flooring.
+Filling the top nine floors of the Cesar Pelli–designed Nihonbashi Mitsui Tower, the Mandarin Oriental explores the themes of woods and water.
+It’s designed as a large, living tree, with the entrance at the bottom of the tower representing the base.
+A water wall in the lobby symbolizes the many waterfalls that cascade from Japan’s mountains, while the elevator interiors resemble falling rain.
+On the top floor, the fabrics and carpets suggest leaves and branches, creating the feeling of a forest canopy.
+Wood and water motifs recur in wallpaper, drapery, cushion covers, and more throughout the hotel.
+Some rooms even have sofas upholstered in a patrinia flower motif, while others feature bamboo or carpeted walnut flooring.
 Views from rooms and public areas include the Imperial Palace Garden to the west, Tokyo Skytree and Sumida River to the east, and Tokyo Bay in the distance to the south, securing the Mandarin Oriental’s status as a true urban oasis.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 - Rooms and Suites157 rooms and 22 suites, amongst the largest in Japan; stunning contemporary interiors and panoramic views

 - SpaSituated on the 37th floor, the spa is a truly luxurious retreat with four treatment rooms and five spacious spa suites

 - GymProperty features a fully-equipped fitness center and beaty salon